YankunLi/cephfs-user/README.md

-# cephfs-user provide RESTful API to manage cephfs users
+# Cephfs-user is a open source software to providing RESTful API to manage cephfs users